-- Yes, we provide access to many ebooks through Overdrive, a collaborative ebook lending site.
-This access is part of our TLN membership, and we have no control over the specific titles available, which tend to change frequently.
+- Yes, we provide access to many ebooks through Overdrive, a collaborative ebook lending site, as well as through Hoopla, another digital access service.
+We have no control over the specific titles available, which tend to change frequently.
 See our eBooks page for more information.

 - We also own the rights to digitally access thousands of titles digitally, directly through our online catalog.
 For more information, see our eBooks page.